Liam-Niisan/BlackJackInTheConsole/README.md

 5.)
 Create an additional class which inherits one or more properties from its parent.
 	The "Deck" class inherits from Stack<card>.

+ADDITIONAL REQUIREMENTS:

+Project is uploaded to your GitHub repository and shows at minimum 5 separate commits.
+Using GitHub’s file uploader on their website does not count as a check-in.
+You must upload via Git commands.
+Essentially, we need to see that you are using Git regularly as intended and not just waiting until your project is done to upload your final content.
+Note that committing and pushing 5 changes at one time is a single commit, not 5 separate commits.

+Project includes a README file that explains the following:
+A one paragraph or longer description of what your project is about Which 3+ features you have included from the below list to meet the requirements Any special instructions required for the reviewer to run your project